 On a side note: AT&T, please hurry the hell up with lighting up 3G in the Lynchburg area.
 It’s in Charlottesville, Richmond, DC… I’m surrounded by it as long as I’m out of town. 🙁

 Again, I discussed this a bit in my earlier pre-iPad post.
 In a nutshell, I’d love to see Apple implement apps (or, better yet, OS-level tools that are not app-specific) to share iPhone cameras and GPS datastreams via Bluetooth.
 Prop your iPhone in a little stand on the cafe’ table and you’re doing video conferencing without either device having a front-facing camera.
-Your iPhone 3G in your pocket could be feeding a nice stream of standard GPS NMEA sentences to my iPad for on-foot navigation while on one of my frequent trips to, say, Washington, DC.
+Your iPhone 3G in your pocket could be feeding a nice stream of standard GPS NMEA sentences to this my iPad for on-foot navigation while on one of my frequent trips to, say, Washington, DC.
 Granted, the latter scenario is less needed since the far more portable iPhone still strikes me as a plenty adequate in-hand guidance device… but you never know what cool new things could be realized with the extra iPad screen real-estate.
 Once again, I’m asking for Apple/AT&T to reward those of us who are paying subscribers rather than punish us for not buying 3G iPads.
-Combining the two devices seems to be a win for all parties.
+Combining the two devices seems to be a win for nfl jerseys shop all parties.

 Thus endeth my latest overly long screed about the iPad.
 I’m sure I’ll have more feature requests and thoughts soon, so look for future posts as time goes on.
 I’m sure you simply can’t wait for another 10,000 words on the topic. 🙂